-Internal inspection was restricted due to a number of stored personal items, furniture and floor coverings throughout.
+Internal inspection within the property was heavily restricted due to a large number of stored personal items and furniture, particularly within the roof void.

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 If it exists removal must be undertaken in a controlled manner by specialist contractors.
 This can prove to be expensive.